-The conference will be held at the Sheraton Vancouver Airport,
+The conference was held at the Sheraton Vancouver Airport,

 7551 Westminster Hwy, Richmond, BC.

-This conference is for health care professionals interested in the care of pregnant/postpartum women and their infants through the continuum of perinatal and newborn care.
+This conference was for health care professionals interested in the care of pregnant/postpartum women and their infants through the continuum of perinatal and newborn care.

-It will engage health care professionals from a wide range of disciplines in knowledge transfer and interprofessional collaboration in order to provide the best care possible and ensure healthy mothers and babies.
-Patient informed research and practice as well as examples of how health care can be enriched by patient involvement will be highlighted.
+It engaged health care professionals from a wide range of disciplines in knowledge transfer and interprofessional collaboration in order to provide the best care possible and ensure healthy mothers and babies.
+Patient informed research and practice as well as examples of how health care can be enriched by patient involvement were highlighted.

-The format will include plenary, breakout, and poster sessions, along with networking opportunities.
+The format included plenary, breakout, and poster sessions, along with networking opportunities.

-As a result of attending the conference, participants will be able to:
+As a result of attending the conference, participants were able to: